deeptho/neumodvb/docs/bugs.md

 as follows:

 * First install cgdb and gdb.
-* The create ``~/gdbinit``` with the following content:
+* Then create ``~/gdbinit``` with the following content:
 ```set auto-load safe-path /:.
    set pagination off
    set auto-load local-gdbinit on
 ```
 * Now inspect the content of ```~/neumodvb/gui/.gdbinit```.
 Here you can specify breakpoints if needed, but more importantly you specify how the debugger should start neumoDVB.
 This is a bit complicated because it consists of a mixture of python and C++ code.
 The defaults in  ```~/neumodvb/gui/.gdbinit``` should be fine as they are.

 * Then run neumoDVB under cgdb as follows:
 ```